 Affair of the Necklace (2001)

-Napoleon credited the French Revolution to three things.
-An unsympathetic monarchy, political unrest abroad, and "the affair of the necklace."
-Though taking drastic steps to make the heroine worthy of respect (the real Jeanne La Motte was far from an ideal role model), this rendition is exquisite.
-It's one of the most captivating films I've ever seen, despite its immorality.
-The story centers around Jeanne La Motte (Hillary Swank), who has been left penniless by the political unrest in France.
-Her father was accused of conspiring against his nation by siding with the early stages of the Republic and his lands were seized by the government.
-Ten years later Jeanne seeks to have them restored by enlisting the aid of Marie Antoinette (Jolie Richardson).
-She hopes her petition proving herself a member of royalty will engage the queen's sympathy, but the queen ignores her attempts to gain an audience.
+The story centers on Jeanne La Motte (Hillary Swank), left penniless by the political unrest in France.
+The government accused her father of siding with the Republic and seized his property.
+Ten years later, Jeanne seeks to have them restored by enlisting the aid of Marie Antoinette (Jolie Richardson).
+She hopes her petition proving herself a member of royalty will engage the queen’s sympathy, but the queen ignores her attempts to gain an audience.

 Sexual Content:

-Jeanne's marriage is one of convenience and both partners seek fulfillment elsewhere.
+Jeanne's marriage is of convenience and both partners seek fulfillment elsewhere.
 Twice we briefly see female upper nudity -- on a prostitute fawning over Cagliostro in a brothel, and when the cardinal rips open a woman's dress.
 (Other bodices are also ripped open, with clear intimations.)
 Jeanne and Rtaux get as far as undressing one another and rolling around on the floor before her husband announces his presence.
 Innuendo hints at homosexual relationships among the court and Rtaux is (justly) accused of being a plaything for older women.

 Language: